benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-D2C.png)

+**D2C filters assignments to the pair of '←' and '→' entities - to only those for which the number of relationships / paths that satisfy the pattern - satisfy the condition.**

 - D2C appears below a relationship / path.
 The relationship / path may be wrapped by an 'L' or an 'O'
 - D2C may not appear directly before a quantifier
 - Right of the relationship / path : an entity (yellow/aggregated/blue/logical/red)